All vehicle insurance

 Fee based annuity costs

-The financial advisor is not paid a commission by the insurance company, but instead is paid a percentage of the premium (value of the account) which is deducted by the insurance company on an ongoing basis.
+The financial professional is not paid a commission by the insurance company, but instead is paid a percentage of the premium (value of the account) which is deducted by the insurance company on an ongoing basis.
 This fee typically ranges between 1% and 3%.

 Annuities are geared toward long-term retirement planning, so they come with a high surrender fee during a specified period of time (typically seven to 10 years).
 If money is withdrawn after this time period, there are no surrender fees.